TinyDataML/Tiny3D/README.md

 ## Usage

-**We provide three options for users to use MLModelCI: CLI, Running Programmatically and Web interface**
+**We provide three options for users to use Tiny3d: CLI, Running Programmatically and Web interface**

 ### 1. CLI